Blog

 Designing for businesses to sell as their own products.

 This is purely for orders where a completely new item is wanted with your branding.
-There is no fee associated with any of our current items or modifications of our items for wholesale if our labels and branding is included on the items.
+There is no fee associated with any of our current items or modifications of our items for wholesale if our labels and branding are included on the items.

-Time lines- All reasonable time lines will be set up and confirmed in writing at the beginning of the project.
+Time lines.
+All reasonable time lines will be set up and confirmed in writing at the beginning of the project.

 Our NextFest Workshop

 We were invited to Nextfest to do a workshop based on our mask designs.
-There wasn't a budget to do leather so it was an opportunity to use one of my other favourite materials: paper to come up with something new.
-Also, part of the night which was, fittingly called; "Masks for Monster," featured a performance with our masks included.
+There was not a budget to work with leather, so it became an opportunity to use one of my other favourite materials, paper, to come up with something new.
+Part of the night, fittingly called Masks for Monster, also featured a performance that included our masks.

 This is one of the original mask designs I did for the workshop and I also chose this mask for the promotional photoshoot I did for the event.
 The feathers are the same feathers featured on my "Seraphim's Belt."